hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 ```shell
 $ vault login <your initial root token>
 ```
-If your login is successful, you will see output similar to that of below:
+If your login is successful, you will see output similar to what is shown below:

 ```shell
 Success!
 You are now authenticated.
 The token information displayed below